Communote/communote.github.io/doc/dev_preparation.md

 mvn --version
 ```

-This should print the version of the installed Maven and the version of Java Maven will be using.
+This should print the version of the installed Maven and the version of Java Maven is going to use.
 If Maven is still missing you can follow the instructions at the [Maven homepage](https://maven.apache.org/install.html) to set it up.

 ## 1.2 Configure Maven